facjure/mesh/README.md

 ## Credits

-A big thanks to Joel Holbrooks for creating Garden, Chris Coyler for countless [CSS-Tricks](https://css-tricks.com), and David Nolen.
+Thanks, Joel Holbrooks for creating Garden, Chris Coyler for countless [CSS-Tricks](https://css-tricks.com), and David Nolen.

 Ideas for implementing CSS Grids and Typography are inspired and being ported